 Natural disasters can strike at any time, and therefore risk assessment and vulnerability analysis are very crucial phases in Disaster management.
 Predicting likely scenarios and considering mitigation plans, as well as planning for protection for all parties involved in the event of a disaster, are critical.
 Loss of life can be avoided if the residents of a structure are informed of the procedures to follow in the event of a disaster.

-A significant number of people’s lives are touched by many projects.
+Many projects touch a significant number of people’s lives.
 It also entails the construction of numerous structures to suit the comfort and wants of the people, but which, in the event of an accident, may constitute a major hazard to the residents and employees.
 Any project should thus do a risk assessment and develop a disaster management strategy.

 One of the first phases in the emergency preparedness process for every company is to conduct hazard identification and risk assessment.
 Any emergency and catastrophe preparation strategy must start with identifying areas of susceptibility.